Paul Evans, photo courtesy of the Evans Family Collection

 DIED: March 7, 1987, Nantucket Island, MA

-Paul R. Evans II was internationally recognized for his unique residential furniture.
-He trained as a silversmith, and also learned the art of the goldsmith and blacksmith.
+Internationally recognized for his unique residential furniture, Paul Evans trained early on as a metalsmith.
 His innovative mind eventually led him to creating extraordinary metal furniture.
 He is best known for using his welding, metallurgy, and jewelry design skills to create collage-like metal furniture with sculpted, high-relief abstract forms.

-His unique furniture designs found homes in the collections of Prince Binder Fisal of Saudi Arabia and Mrs. Aileen Vanderbilt Webb, among many others.
+His unique furniture designs found homes in the collection of Mrs. Aileen Osborn Webb, among many others.

-In 1952 Evans became the first American to win the Booth Fellowship, which allowed him to attend the Cranbook Academy of Art in Bloomfield Hills, Michigan.
-He then moved to Sturbridge Village, Massachusetts where he worked in a working history museum as a living craftsman demonstrating various aspects of silversmithing.
+In 1952 Evans was awarded an Ellen S. Booth Scholarship, which allowed him to attend the Cranbook Academy of Art in Bloomfield Hills, Michigan.
+He then moved to Sturbridge Village, Massachusetts where he worked in a working history museum as a living craftsman, demonstrating various aspects of silversmithing.
 He also sold designs to the Raymor Company and various European design firms.

-Seeking change, Evans moved to New Hope, Pennsylvania in 1955 operating temporarily out of his garage.
-In 1956, he began sharing a showroom with Phillip Lloyd Powell of New Hope.
-Powell encouraged him to take his metallurgy skills apply them to furniture, a stark contrast to Powell’s more organic designs.
+Seeking change, Evans moved to Lambertville, New Jersey in 1955, operating a workshop located on Goat Hill Road in a former chicken coop, just outside Lambertville.
+At the same time, he began sharing a showroom in New Hope with Phillip Lloyd Powell.
+Powell encouraged him to take his metallurgy skills and apply them to furniture.
 They worked closely together and their creative partnership lasted for ten years.
-In 1966, Evans needed additional space and relocated his growing operation to Plumsteadville, Pennsylvania.
+In 1970, Evans needed additional space and relocated his growing operation to Plumsteadville, Pennsylvania.
 During this time he employed a staff between thirty-five and eighty people, depending on production demands.
-According to his children, most of his pieces were signed and the custom built pieces were signed and dated.
+According to his children, most of his pieces were signed, and the custom built pieces were signed and dated.
 In 1979, he opened an additional showroom on East 61st Street in New York City.
-He created full lines of furniture as well as exclusive museum-like pieces for design company Directional Furniture.
-His work was shown at the America House in New York for more than a decade beginning in 1962.
+He created full lines of furniture for design company Directional Furniture.
+His work was shown at America House in New York for more than a decade.